Google Performance Tools (GPT) — is a set of tools, that allow to make performance analysis, analyse memory allocation and find memory leaks.

 can find in following document.

-Besides finding memory leaks, the tcmalloc
+Besides finding memory leaks, the tcmalloc library can analyse program's memory

 consumption (memory profiling).
 To perform this task library checks allocations and